skip navigation

 Motions

-A motion is a proposal made by a member of a governing body during a meeting which the body then takes a particular action on.
-Similar to an order, a motion provides authority to do a specified act.
+Similar to an order, a motion is a proposal made by a member of a governing body during a meeting which the body then takes a particular action on.
+A motion provides authority to do a specific act.

-A motion or order is often used to direct an agency executive to sign a contract that has been approved by the governing body.
+A motion (or an order) is often used to direct an agency executive/administrator to sign a contract that has been approved by the governing body.
 For citations regarding the above points, see the introduction of MRSC’s Local Ordinances publication.

 Proclamations

-Proclamations are generally broad statements expressing local government support for particular issues.
-Examples are diverse and can range from local (e.g., “acknowledging achievements of local teachers”) to national (e.g., “support for military veterans”) to international matters (e.g., “climate change”).
+Proclamations are generally broad statements expressing local government support for a particular issue.
+Examples are diverse and can range from local events (e.g., “acknowledging achievements of local teachers”) to national (e.g., “support for military veterans”) to international matters (e.g., “climate change”).
 Some local governments have adopted policies regarding the issuance of proclamations — for example, see Tacoma Council Rules of Procedure Rule 8(E).

 There are no statutes that refer to local government proclamations.